Updates made to this guidance

 Recognising previous trauma

 Our assessment needs to be trauma informed and restorative.
-This means understanding the impact of historical trauma through colonisation, and intergenerational and childhood trauma on the parents, including the impact of the specific trauma that has been experienced by this parent and the whānau or family as a result of the removal or death of a previous tamaiti or rangatahi.
+This means understanding the impact of historical trauma through colonisation, and intergenerational and childhood trauma on the parents, including the impact of the specific trauma that has been experienced by this parent and the whānau or family as a result of the death of a previous tamaiti or rangatahi.
 It is important that we recognise the restorative functions of tikanga, positive cultural identity, belonging and connection through whanaungatanga and whakapapa and ensure access to culturally relevant processes for healing if this has not already occurred.

 Seeking specialist advice is critical when working with parents who have a disability, including cognitive disability, or mental health or addiction issues.
 Wherever possible, seek the parent’s consent to obtaining information about them from other professionals.
 If they don’t consent, we explore the reasons for this and ensure that this is included in our report to the court.